 Establishing a testing program is easy and inexpensive.
 It's also the right thing to do for your customers and your business.
 If you're committed to making microbial testing part of your business, VIQUA will help you get started.
-Through our Certified Partner Program2, dealers who want to use well water testing to create awareness for well water quality can get:
+As part of our Certified Partner Program, we provide dealers who want to use well water testing to create awareness for well water quality with:

-- Access to presence-absence test kits - An incubator for processing the tests without going to a lab - Cobranded, customer-facing materials that explain test results and implications
+- Unlimited access to presence-absence test kits at no charge - An incubator so you can process the tests yourself without going to a lab - Cobranded, customer-facing materials that explain test results and implications